-The immediate-term objective of the field-scale demonstration project is to contain and immobilize DNAPLs in the Surficial Aquifer and Upper Hawthorn in the former South Lagoon area.
-The primary method for evaluating the effectiveness of the ISGS remedy toward meeting this goal will be through monitoring the rate of DNAPL recovery in the new DNAPL recovery wells installed as part of the Phase I investigation (During the preinjection and post-injection periods, CGMSAP SOP #116 Depth to Groundwater and NAPL Measurements (FTS and GeoTrans, 2010) will be followed to ensure consistency between the two sets of measurements).
+The immediate-term objective of the project is to contain and reduce the mobility of DNAPLs in the Surficial Aquifer and UH in the former South Lagoon area.
+The primary method for evaluating the effectiveness of the ISGS remedy toward meeting this goal will be through monitoring the rate of DNAPL recovery in the new DNAPL recovery wells and TIPs installed as part of the Phase I investigation.
+(During the pre-injection and post-injection periods, CGMSAP SOP #116 Depth to Groundwater and NAPL Measurements (FTS and GeoTrans, 2014) will be followed to ensure consistency between the two sets of measurements).
 It is expected that DNAPL recovery rates will steadily decline over the first 6 months following ISGS reagent injections; however, a continual decline in DNAPL recovery rates may persist up to 12 months following injection.

 Approximately 15 geologic cores will be collected from land surface to the top of the HG middle clay unit to qualitatively evaluate reagent distribution and contact with DNAPL zones.
 The cores will be collected approximately 3 to 6 months following the completion of reagent injection and will be visually inspected for ISGS reagent and DNAPL distributions.
 The lithology of the cores will be logged and any evidence of ISGS reagent and/or DNAPL occurrence will be noted.
 Any visual evidence of ISGS precipitate encrustation will be noted where present.
-Careful attention will be paid to visually describing locations within the core where ISGS reagent did not contact DNAPLimpacted zones.
-The observations of DNAPL, ISGS reagent and precipitate encrustation will be entered into the EVS model for 3-dimensional visualization of the post-ISGS reagent distributions in relation to pre-demonstration characterization data.
+Careful attention will be paid to visually describing locations within the core where ISGS reagent did not contact DNAPL-impacted zones.
+The observations of DNAPL, ISGS reagent and precipitate encrustation will be entered into the EVS model for 3-dimensional visualization of the post-ISGS reagent distributions in relation to pre-characterization data.

 Groundwater samples will be collected from monitoring wells designated as ZOD wells as required for UIC compliance.
 These groundwater samples will be analyzed for ISGS constituents identified in the UIC variance for the ISGS reagent.
-The ZOD wells will also be analyzed for the standard suite of Site constituents analyzed for during semiannual events.
+The ZOD wells will also be analyzed for the standard suite of Site constituents analyzed for during semi-annual events.

-3.4.2 SHORT-TERM PERFORMANCE EVALUATION (6 TO 18 MONTHS)
+3.4.3 SHORT-TERM PERFORMANCE EVALUATION (6 TO 18 MONTHS)

-The short-term objective of the field-scale demonstration project is to contain and immobilize DNAPLs in the former South Lagoon area.
-The primary method for evaluating the effectiveness of the ISGS remedy toward meeting this goal will be through continued monitoring of DNAPL recovery in the wells monitored during the predemonstration characterization and immediate-term monitoring.
+The short-term objective of the project is to contain and reduce mobility of DNAPLs in the former South Lagoon area.
+The primary method for evaluating the effectiveness of the ISGS remedy toward meeting this goal will be through continued monitoring of DNAPL recovery in the wells monitored during the pre-characterization and immediate-term monitoring.

 The short-term determination of the effectiveness will be based on temporal plots of DNAPL thickness and recovery.
 Shortly after the injection phase, perturbations in the plots may occur, as water, and perhaps DNAPL saturations are redistributed.
 However, after a relatively short period (months), a dramatic decrease in the DNAPL recovery rate is expected, based on experience in the former Process Area.
-While immobilization of all free-phase DNAPL should not be expected, the majority of the DNAPL mass within the South Lagoon should be immobilized and contained, with a corresponding decrease in the recovery rate in wells.
+While immobilization of all free-phase DNAPL should not be expected, the majority of the DNAPL mass within the South Lagoon should have reduced mobility and be contained, with a corresponding decrease in the recovery rate in wells.